|Full Name||Saikhom Mirabai Chanu|

-- On 31 August 2015, she was appointed as a Senior Ticket Collector with the Indian Railway.
+- On 31 August 2015, she was appointed as a Senior Ticket Collector in the Indian Railway.

 “I was really low after the Olympics.
 It took me a lot of time to get over the disappointment.
 I even thought of giving up the sport and stop training.
 The comments in social media, the criticism against my coach really hurt me.”

 - In 2017, she got selected for the World Weightlifting Championships held at Anaheim, CA, the United States in the women’s 48 kg category.
-She lifted 194 kg in total (85 kg snatch and 109 kg clean & jerk) and brought a Gold Medal for India at World Weightlifting Championship in 22 years after 1995.
-Before her, Karnam Malleswari won two Gold Medals at the World Weightlifting Championships in 1994 and 1995.
+She lifted 194 kg in total (85 kg snatch and 109 kg clean & jerk) and brought a Gold Medal for India after 22 years; since 1995.
+Before her, Karnam Malleswari had won two Gold Medals at the World Weightlifting Championships in 1994 and 1995.

-- For this World Weightlifting Championships, she missed the wedding of her sister “Shaya” on November 22 in Manipur.
-In an interview with TOI, she told that
+- For the 2017 World Weightlifting Championships, she had to miss the wedding of her sister “Shaya” which was on November 22 in Manipur.
+In an interview with TOI, she stated,

 “Everyone back home was upset with my decision to miss my sister’s wedding.
 I had come to California on November 12 to get battle ready as I wanted to erase the bad memories of my disappointing Rio Olympics campaign.
 This gold is the best wedding gift I could have given to my sister.”